daniestevez/reu-2022/README.md

   fringe rotation and fring stopping.
 There is also a demo with the Allen Telescope Array using the same kind of correlator.

+* `polyphase` shows how to implement a polyphase filterbank and write GUPPI raw files using [gr-guppi](https://github.com/daniestevez/gr-guppi).
+It also shows how to generate a CW signal that drifts in frequency.
+This can signal then be detected with [turbo_seti](https://github.com/UCBerkeleySETI/turbo_seti) if the GUPPI raw file is processed with [rawspec](https://github.com/UCBerkeleySETI/rawspec).

 * `python-blocks` shows how to program Embedded Python Blocks.
 A signal detection block is implemented as an example.
 This detects signals on the spectrum by using a median to estimate the noise floor.
 Messages are used to